March 18, 2014

 Players: One, Two, Two player Simultaneous.

-Genres: Shooter, Action, Platformer, Sports, Racing, Puzzle, Maze, Fighting.
+Genres: Shooter, Action, Platformer, Sports, Racing, Puzzle, Maze, Fighting, Pinball.

 How many games will be available in Arcadecraft?

-There are near 80 games available to purchase from the in game store.
+There are over 100 games available to purchase from the in game store.

 Can I play these games?